edespino/cloudberry-site/docs/sys-utilities/createuser.md

 **`role_name`**

 The name of the role to be created.
-This name must be different from all existing roles in this Cloudberry Database installation.
+This name must be different from all existing roles in this Apache Cloudberry installation.

 **`-c number | --connection-limit=number`**